 Declan Ganley writes off €3.2m in loans to Libertas Institute

-Company no longer a going concern and is slated for voluntary strike-off
+Company used in campaigns against EU treaty referendums no longer a going concern

 Declan Ganley had provided the loans to the Libertas Institute at an interest rate of 11 per cent.
 Photograph: Brenda Fitzsimons